jesusarielpena/shiny_app/README.md

 The aplication will show a census visualization of the united states using data from the 2010 US census.

-A map of teh different states is displayed on teh right side of the app.
+A map of the different states is displayed on teh right side of the app.

 On the left side the user can pick one of the diferent variables including: white, black, hispanic and asian people.